Use translation dictionary to customize strings

 That is why the recommended flow for adding custom strings is the following:

 - Change the necessary values in the right column, or add rows if the strings you want to replace are not in the dictionary.
 The i18n tool does not create a dictionary, if the theme files do not contain any strings for translation.
 In this case, add the file manually.

-See the Create a translation dictionary for a theme topic for the practical illustration of the procedure.
+See the Example theme translation dictionary topic for the practical illustration of the procedure.